jamisen-ma/InvestOptimizer/README.md

 ## Project Overview

-**Portfolio Optimizer** is a tool designed to optimize investment portfolios by using advanced mathematical algorithms.
-This project provides a complete end-to-end solution involving data acquisition, data preprocessing, portfolio optimization, and a web interface for user interaction.
-It leverages Python for data handling and cleaning, C++ for computationally intensive optimization tasks, and React with Bootstrap for a modern and responsive frontend.
+You can enter in all the stocks you have and this tool will optimize your investment portfolio.
+It uses Python for data handling and cleaning and C++ for computationally intensive optimization tasks.

 ## Mathematical Algorithms Used